intaro/job-queue-bundle/README.md

 ```

 Every day at 00:00:00 "acme:integration:main" command will be executed and "acme:integration:service" will be execudet every hour.

+You can extend job_manager and override getIntervals method.
+It should return array of intervals like ("intervalCode" => seconds).
+It can be usefull to change intarval value in realtime.

+### Available job options ###

+recurring - create recurring or non recurring job. (default - false)
+startDate - when start job executing (default - now)
+route - routing key to consumer
+intervalCode - code to find interval value for recurring job
+interval - interval for recurring job (default - 1 day)

+### Commands ###

+job-queue:clear - clears job_shedule and job_queue rabbitMQ queues.

 ## Consumers Script ##